dmoll1974/targets-io/README.md

 ***Graylog integration demo***

 In the demo environment the Gatling logs are parsed by Logstash and send to Graylog (and Graphite).
 The demo application also sends logs to Graylog, so you can correlate errors in Gatling to errors logged in the application.
-In order to do this you have to manually enbale a listener in Graylog:
+In order to do this you have to manually enable a listener in Graylog:

 * Log into Graylog with credentials admin/admin
 * Select System - Inputs from the menu